 – Build the foundation for implementing a certification program for Maine born, raised and processed meats program and companion marketing and promotion campaign

-– Start development of a state and federally-approved logo that can be added to the labels of farms and processors participating in the program
+– Understand requirements for developing a state and federally-approved logo that can be added to the labels of farms and processors participating in the program

 The More Maine Meat Chain of Custody program will build on the work of other tracking and chain of custody programs including: